harry7557558/DMOJ-Render_Main/1pointer/README.md

 **https://dmoj.ca/problem/helloworldhard:**

-The first line is ended with a `\n`, the second line is ended with a `\r`, and the third line is ended with `\r\n`.
+The first line is ended with a `\n`, the second line is ended with a `\r`, and the third line is ended with a `\r\n`.

 **https://dmoj.ca/problem/thereturnofaplusb:**

 There is only one test case, where ~N=1521~.
-The inputs followed can be in digits, lowercase English words, lowercase French words, or Simplified Chinese characters.
+The inputs followed can be decimal digits, lowercase English words, lowercase French words, or Simplified Chinese characters.

-1-10 in decimal digits: `{ "1", "2", "3", "4", "5", "6", "7", "8", "9", "10" }`
+1-10 in decimal: `{ "1", "2", "3", "4", "5", "6", "7", "8", "9", "10" }`

 1-10 in English: `{ "one", "two", "three", "four", "five", "six", "seven", "eight", "nine", "ten" }`